 "Elizabeth told me that Amy's Witchblade can't sustain itself.
-She's been using her own power to keep it intact to keep it functioning.
-But if she uses that her power and drains herself…"
+She's been using her own power to keep it intact and functioning.
+But if she uses her power and drains herself…"

 "Her Witchblade is nothing but a new paperweight," Buffy interjected.